 An oriental rug is a lovely investment that enhances the appearance of your home year after year.
 These vibrant pieces of floor décor are well-known for their beauty and longevity.
 But they can show signs of wear and tear over time.
 Whether you purchased a rug or inherited one, you’ll want to take steps to make your oriental rug last longer.

-Vacuum Weekly: Grit and dirt that accumulate in the pile of a rug wear away the fibers.
-Use a vacuum nozzle to clean the entire surface of the rug each week.
-Avoid using a beater bar (power brush) on the rug—especially on the delicate fringe.
+Vacuum Weekly (or more): Grit and dirt that accumulate in the pile of a rug wear away the fibers.
+Rugs also act as a filter for the air in your home, collecting dust, pollen, and other pollutants that can land on your rug over time.
+Use a vacuum nozzle to clean the entire surface of the rug at least once a week, and more, if possible, especially if your rug gets a lot of traffic.
+You may need to avoid using a beater bar (power brush) on some rugs, especially on the delicate fringe.

-Use a Rug Pad: If you are placing a thin or old rug on a hard surface, rug padding can help cut down on wear by cushioning the impact from foot traffic.
+Use a Rug Pad: If you are placing your rug on a hard surface, especially if it’s thin or old, be sure to have a good rug padding underneath.
+In addition to keeping the rug from slipping around, rug padding helps reduce wear by cushioning the impact from foot traffic.

-Keep It Clean: Professional cleaning at Ayoub N&H™ Carpet & Rug’s professional rug cleaning plant every few years is an important way to make your oriental rug last longer.
-Thorough, gentle hand-cleaning removes grime and dirt all the way through the fibers.
+Keep It Clean: Professional cleaning at Ayoub N&H’s professional rug cleaning plant every 1-2 years is an important way to make your oriental rug last longer.
+Thorough, gentle cleaning removes grime and dirt all the way through the fibers.

-Is it time for your rug to be deep-cleaned?
-Ayoub N&H™ Carpet & Rug’s expert rug cleaning service includes free pickup and delivery.
+Is it time for your rug to be deep cleaned?
+Ayoub N&H’s expert rug cleaning service includes free pickup and delivery.
 Learn more here.